Tips for Dealing With Workplace Harassment and Bullying

 Workplace bullying and harassment can have a negative impact on your health and well-being.
 No one deserves to be mocked, ridiculed, or put down at work.
 If you're trying to cope with a bad boss, here are some tips and suggestions to help you get through a difficult situation.

-What do you do when your boss or co-worker just won’t leave you alone?
+What do you do when your boss or co-worker just won’t stop bullying you?

-Workplace harassment can be subtle and mildly confusing.
-Or it can be downright dangerous and hazardous to your health.
-But no matter how mild or extreme the harassment from your boss is, it needs to be addressed.
-That old schoolyard adage to just ignore the bully doesn’t apply in a situation where your health and livelihood are affected.
+Workplace harassment can be subtle and mildly confusing, or it can be downright dangerous and hazardous to your health.
+But no matter how mild or extreme the workplace harassment is, it needs to be addressed.
+That old schoolyard adage to just ignore the bully doesn’t apply in a situation where your health and livelihood are at stake.

 Here are some tips and suggestions for how to cope with and put an end to harassment from your boss, supervisor, or any other staff member, for that matter:

 1. Determine whether or not the behavior truly constitutes as bullying or harassment.